 One of my favorite ways to use this syrup is to make a homemade latte!
 Brew your coffee or herbal coffee as you normally would.
-Add 1 tbsp of simple syrup.
-Then steam 1/4 cup of milk (any variety will do!), froth, and pour on top!
+Add 1 tablespoon of simple syrup.
+Then steam ¼ cup of milk (any variety will do!), froth, and pour on top!

 Lavender Simple Syrup

 Use this lavender simple syrup to flavor your morning coffee and experience coffeehouse flavor without leaving your home!

 - Cuisine: American

 - Place ½ cup water in a pot and add ½ cup sugar.
 Bring to a boil and stir to dissolve.